pocket; money; teenagers; punishment; chores; jobs; responsibility; savings. ;

 These two things are both important but are separate parts of belonging to the family.

 - You may decide to give a certain amount of pocket money and let your child earn a little more for some special chores, such as washing the car.
-If there is something they really want to buy, they can either save this pocket money and wait until they have enough or they can also do extra jobs to earn some money and buy it sooner.

 How much pocket money?